melezhik/sparrow/papers/testing-mojolicious-applications.md

 # A bits of theory

-In this post I am going to show how you can use Sparrow to test mojolicious applications.
+In this post I am going to show how you can use [Sparrow](https://metacpan.org/pod/Sparrow) to test Mojolicious applications.

 Sparrow approach to test things differ from convenient unit tests approach, practically this means: